vikashk1/node/doc/api/async_hooks.md

 });
 ```

-Note that promise contexts may not get valid `triggerAsyncId`s by default.
+Promise contexts may not get valid `triggerAsyncId`s by default.
 See
 the section on [promise execution tracking][].

 ## Promise execution tracking